 There are many possible ways to do this.
 For example, it would be a privilege to run an organization that uses evidence-driven techniques to take such solutions end-to-end, including ideation, evaluation, replication, and national or global scaling.
 For instance, a potential idea that could be implemented and evaluated is regularly awarding a large number of top-performing teachers an award or tax credit of $25,000 each.
 A promising idea that is being evaluated and replicated is providing students mentoring and wrap-around services, such as via Project ASAP, which doubled graduation rates at the City University of New York and is now being replicated in Ohio.
 And a proven idea that is being scaled is state-funded preschool systems, which now cover 1.3 million 4-year olds in 43 states.
 But the advancement of such solutions is currently adhoc and irregular: a larger-scale, more systematic vehicle is needed.
 This can be best done through policy or through organizations such as the Gates Foundation or Chan Zuckerberg Initiative.

 What are some things we wouldn’t learn about you from your resume?

-This interview was conducted by Merisenda Alatorre, HAEd's Communications and Marketing Director, who had the pleasure of meeting and working with Emily at HGSE.
+This interview was conducted by Merisenda Alatorre, HAEd's Communications and Marketing Director.

 Want to be featured as our next Alumni Spotlight or know someone who should be featured?
 Click here to nominate yourself or another alum!